Announcing the Asana Guide – Your first step on the path to doing great things

 Of course, you can also just search, which, thanks to the awesome Swiftype, features type-ahead capabilities to help you find what you’re looking for fast.

-Each section of the Guide tends to follow the same basic structure:
+Each section of the Help Center tends to follow the same basic structure:

-We’ve also made each section of the Guide sharable, so you can tell your friends and followers how to set a task to repeat, proclaim your love for Subtasks, or link to a precise explanation of the differences between Workspaces and projects.
+We’ve also made each section of the Help Center sharable, so you can tell your friends and followers how to set a task to repeat, proclaim your love for Subtasks, or link to a precise explanation of the differences between Workspaces and projects.

 My goal was to produce each section after coming back from the Winter holidays.
 Some of the writing would be directly lifted from our previous help site, but much of it would be new.
 I thought of all the questions I had received when answering customer support tickets, and stuck to the essentials: what are the two or three most important things about this feature?
 What do people need to know?

-Writing the Guide also brought a lot of new tools into my life.
+Writing the Help Center also brought a lot of new tools into my life.
 I learned how to use Markdown and composed all the first drafts in iA Writer.
 I used Mamp and Gitbox to stage changes before pushing them to the live site.
-As the Guide was starting to come together, we worried that we’d be slower at responding to customers without a direct link between our knowledge base and ticketing system.
+As the Help Center was starting to come together, we worried that we’d be slower at responding to customers without a direct link between our knowledge base and ticketing system.
 The solution was a Chrome extension.
-Now, a single keyboard shortcut opens a menu full of Guide links that we can quickly copy and paste into tickets.
+Now, a single keyboard shortcut opens a menu full of Help Center links that we can quickly copy and paste into tickets.

-The Asana Guide is a live document and will continue to grow and change.
+The Asana Help Center is a live document and will continue to grow and change.
 Let us know what you think of it, or what you’d like to see more of, in the comments on this post or by contacting us.